Golden Year Two

 –Batman #1 Part 2

 Part 2 of Batman #1 is next and takes place over the course of the immediate next two days following Joker’s arrest.
 A month has passed since Professor Hugo Strange escaped from prison.
 Strange now commits to his latest master plan, injecting his kidnapped asylum residents with Monster Serum.
 They turn into hulking fifteen-foot tall behemoths that immediately cause terror across the city.
 Equipped with superhuman strength and bulletproof skin, the monster men go on a spree of death and destruction at the bidding of their master, Strange.
 Batman confronts Strange, but is subdued by the monster men.
 Strange injects Batman with Monster Serum, which will take effect in eighteen hours.
 After escaping from a holding cell in Strange’s HQ using explosive materials hidden in his boot, Batman uses his super-science knowledge to create a vaccine that prevents him from turning into a monster.
 The Caped Crusader then fights Strange and knocks him into the bay.
 The Dark Knight then addresses the situation of the monster men, stating grimly, “Much as I hate to take human life, I’m afraid this time it’s necessary!”
 Strange’s henchmen attempt to drive the monster men back into the city, but Batman machine guns them off the road from high above in the Batplane—yes, this is the debut of the Batplane, noticeably sleeker than the Batgyro.
 Batman then kills the first monster man by slipping a cable wire noose around his neck and hanging him from the Batplane.
 After machine gunning another enemy truck into submission Batman, still in the Batplane, follows the final monster man up Gotham’s equivalent of the Empire State Building and gasses the beast, causing it to fall to its King Kong-esque death.
 Up to this point, nearly every one-shot foe has perished while fighting the Dark Knight, but this is the first time that Batman has definitively decided to use lethal force.
-(This issue is also shown via flashback from The Brave and the Bold #182.)
+(This issue is also shown via flashback from The Brave and The Bold #182.)

 –Batman #1 Part 4